george-githinji/tarasila/README.md

 ## Platforms

-The modules are developed and tested on Mac OS X but they should build on Linux and Windows.
+The modules are developed and tested using dmd on Mac OS X

 ## License